arctop/android-sdk/README.md

         registerReceiver(devicePairingBroadcastReceiver,
                 new IntentFilter(NeuosSDK.IO_NEUOS_DEVICE_PAIRING_ACTION));

-The call to **connectSensorDevice(String macAddress)** will initiate a series of callbacks to **onConnectionChanged(int previousConnection ,int currentConnection)**
+The call to **connectSensorDevice(String macAddress)** will initiate a series of callbacks to **onConnectionChanged(int previousConnection ,int currentConnection)** .

 The values for *previousConnection* and *currentConnection* are defined in the NeuosSDK.java class.
 Once the value of *currentConnection* == NeuosSDK.ConnectionState.CONNECTED , you may begin a session.

-#### Verify Signal Quality of device
+#### Verify Signal Quality of Device

-Once the device is connected you should verify that the user it is receiving proper signal.
+Once the device is connected, you should verify that the user's headwear is receiving the proper signal.
-The easiest way is to launch the QA activity bundled along with the app.
+The easiest way to verify this is to launch the in-app QA activity on the mobile device being used.
 This frees you from implementing your own version, and provides constants that are verified before the activity returns its result.
-The screen also verifies that the user isn't actively charging their device, which creates noise in the signal readings.
+The QA screen in the mobile app also verifies that the user isn't actively charging their device, which would create noise in the signal readings.

 Create an intent to launch the screen:

     Intent activityIntent = new Intent(NeuosSDK.NEUOS_QA_SCREEN);

-Add extras into the intent to denote you want it to be stand alone (required, or it won't work)
+Add extras into the intent to denote you want it to be stand alone (required, or it won't work).

     activityIntent.putExtra(NeuosQAProperties.STAND_ALONE , true);

-Add properties for the screen to verify
+Add properties for the screen to verify.

     activityIntent.putExtra(NeuosQAProperties.TASK_PROPERTIES ,
                 new NeuosQAProperties(NeuosQAProperties.Quality.Good , NeuosQAProperties.INFINITE_TIMEOUT));